Our Focus Areas

 The Marketplace Matters:

 We believe it is imperative that whole church of Charlotte unleash marketplace leaders to lead city transformation efforts.
-As the 2nd largest financial hub in the U.S. and the center of commerce in the southeast, Charlotte is home to some of the most influential Christian marketplace in the nation.
-We believe the church must focus on unleashing the latent Kingdom of potential residing in the marketplace to lead in Christ’s mission, both in our city and beyond.
+As the 3rd largest financial hub in the U.S. and the center of commerce in the southeast, Charlotte is home to some of the most influential Christian marketplace leaders in the nation.
+We believe the church must focus on unleashing the latent Kingdom potential residing in the marketplace to lead in Christ’s mission, both in our city and beyond.